 - Reject the entire list and request that the doctor makes amendments

-Once you are logged into Orbit360, you will be able to see a list of all doctors for whom you are acting as an SMC.
+Once you are logged into Orbit360, you will be able to see a list of all doctors for whom you are acting as a Supportive Medical Colleague (SMC).
 You will be able to view the progress chart for each doctor to monitor their progression in the process.

 If you have accepted a request to act as a SMC but you can no longer continue with this role, you should contact the Revalidation Support Unit.
 We’ll then support the doctor in continuing the process with an alternative SMC.